Non-stationary difference equation and affine Laumon space III : Generalization to $\widehat{\mathfrak{gl}}_N$: Non-stationary difference equation

 \subsection{Pentagon identity and Dynkin automorphisms of $A_{N-1}^{(1)}$}

-By using the pentagon identity for the $q$-exponential function $e_q(z)= \varphi(z)^{-1}$, we can recast the blocks $ \mathcal{A}_L^{(\mathrm{s})}$ and $\mathcal{A}_R^{(\mathrm{s})}$ of the Hamiltonian \eqref{eq:glN Hamiltonian} of factorized form of simple root type so that the correspondence to the factorization of the universal $R$-matrix to be discussed in the next section becomes clear.
+By using the pentagon identity for the $q$-exponential function $e_q(z)= \varphi(z)^{-1}$, we can recast the blocks $ \mathcal{A}_L^{(\mathrm{s})}$ and $\mathcal{A}_R^{(\mathrm{s})}$ of the Hamiltonian \eqref{eq:glN Hamiltonian} of factorized form of simple root type so that the correspondence to the factorization of the universal $R$-matrix becomes clear \cite{AHKOSSY}.
 The pentagon identity also allows us to see that the $\glN$ Hamiltonian is actually symmetric in variables $x_i$.

 \begin{prp}[\cite{Kirillov}] For $q$-commutative variables $a,b$ with $ab=q ba$, The $q$-exponential function $e_q(z)= \varphi(z)^{-1}$ satisfies the pentagon identity;

 \end{prp}